0xsakthi/Trade-Notifier-Bot/README.md

 # Trade-Notifier-Bot
 iam create this bot via python3 , its help full to make perfect trade,iam used wazrix api you can use whatever api your trade like binance,coindcx api's,take this repo at a model to build your own bot :)<br>

-*it will notify perfect price to buy in every 2hrs*
+*it will notify perfect price to buy in every 2hrs in telegram*
 # Deploying Steps

 *make changes whatever you like and add your api key and chat id*